fenago/ansible-course/md/Lab_10.md

 created. [mtime] and [atime] also changed, but this is probably due to how files are created and checked.

-Now that you have learned how to use check mode, let\'s learn how to solve host connection issues.

 Solving host connection issues
 ==============================

-Ansible is often used to manage remote hosts or systems.
-To do this, Ansible will need to be able to connect to the remote host, and only after that will it be able to issue commands.
-Sometimes, the problem is that Ansible is unable to connect to the remote host.
-A typical example of this is when you try to manage a machine that hasn\'t booted yet.
-Being able to quickly recognize these kinds of problems and fix them promptly will help you save a lot of time.

 Follow these steps to get started: